From: ~Amy~

 Date: 09-05-2006, 11:14 AM (11 of 11)

+If you are only wanting to LINE the dress, not make it reversible, don't try to sew the lining to the hem.
+It REALLY complicates things.
+Make your lining 1 inch shorter than the dress and then put thread hangers a few inches from the bottom of the dress linking the lining to the garment.
+This will keep the lining in place and it is MUCH less complicated than making your farment reversible.
+Do you have a pattern number for you toddler dress?
+If the garment has shoulders there are some excellent turning tips for your lining.
 As for the satin garment?
 LINE it!
 It will hang much better.
 Most patterns give instructions for lining the garment and if you need help you can ask.
 Also INTERFACING is not lining.
 Interfacing only adds body to the garment and makes it look sooooo much better.
 It is adding around edges of garments and areas of stress in tailoring it is adding across shoulders and down fronts to give more body, not take the stresses necessarily.
-Interfacing is often the difference between home made looking garments and beautiful garments where people may ask "where DID you find that!"
+Interfacing is often the difference between home made looking garments and beautiful garments where people may ask "where DID you find that!" pam

-Bernina 200e, Artista V5 Designer Plus, Explorations, Magic Box, Bernina 2000DE & 335 Bernette Serger, Bernina 1530 Sewing Machine, Bernina 1300 DC Overlock (with coverstitch)
+Bernina 200e, Artista V5 Designer Plus, Explorations, Magic Box, Bernina 2000DE & 335 Bernette Serger, Bernina 1530 Sewing Machine, Bernina 1300 DC Overlock (with coverstitch) |

 User: paroper

-Member since: 02-03-2004
+Member since: 02-03-2004 Total posts: 3775 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20018.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20018.html